cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:constructor:: public UtilizationModelStochastic()
    :outertype: UtilizationModelStochastic

    Instantiates a new utilization model stochastic that defines the resource utilization in percentage.
-The resource utilization history is disabled by default.
+The resource utilization history is enabled by default.

    **See also:** :java:ref:`.setUnit(Unit)`, :java:ref:`.setHistoryEnabled(boolean)`, :java:ref:`.isAlwaysGenerateNewRandomUtilization()`